FernandoSchett/wind_speed_prediction/README.md

 - [Fernando Schettini](https://github.com/FernandoSchett).

 ## Special thanks to 🥰:

-- [Murilo Boratto](https://github.com/muriloboratto), Your experience and knowledge have been invaluable to our progress.
+- [Murilo Boratto](https://github.com/muriloboratto), my advisor for their invaluable guidance throughout this project.
-- [Anúsio](https://github.com/muriloboratto), Your experience and knowledge have been invaluable to our progress.
+- [Anúsio](), Your experience and knowledge have been invaluable to our progress.

 ## About 🤔: